hongxinchen/awesome-resume/README.md

 #### Experienced

-- Seasoned Software Engineer with 8 years of experience in the field of artificial intelligence, proficient in Python, TensorFlow, and Keras.
+- Software Engineer with 8 years of experience in the field of **artificial intelligence**, proficient in **Python, TensorFlow, and Keras**.
 Architected and deployed a machine learning platform that improved data processing speed by 40% for a client base of over 100,000.
 Awarded 'Engineer of the Year' for exceptional leadership in innovation and collaborative project success.
-- Software Engineer with a decade of experience in cloud infrastructure, skilled in AWS, Kubernetes, and Terraform.
-Played a key role in the migration and management of a cloud solution that now supports over 50 enterprise clients, leading to a 50% reduction in on-premise costs.
+- Software Engineer with a decade of experience in **cloud infrastructure**, skilled in **AWS, Kubernetes, and Terraform**.
+Played a key role in the migration and management of a cloud solution that now supports over 50 enterprise clients, leading to a **50% reduction in on-premise costs**.
 Recognized with the 'Best Technical Achievement' award for optimizing cloud services and outstanding teamwork.
-- Expert Software Engineer with 6 years of experience in cybersecurity, specializing in network security and encryption technologies.
-Developed and implemented a security protocol that reduced breach incidents by 60% across 200,000 users.
+- Expert Software Engineer with 6 years of experience in **cybersecurity**, specializing in **network security and encryption technologies**.
+Developed and implemented a security protocol that reduced breach incidents by **60%** across 200,000 users.
 Honored with the 'Security Excellence' award for enhancing company-wide security measures and proactive threat detection.
-- Software Engineer with over 7 years of experience in mobile application development, adept in Swift and Android SDK.
-Directed the launch of a series of health and wellness apps, amassing over 3 million downloads, and a 4.5+ star rating.
+- Software Engineer with over 7 years of experience in **mobile application development**, adept in **Swift and Android SDK**.
+Directed the launch of a series of health and wellness apps, amassing over **3 million downloads**, and a 4.5+ star rating.
 Received the 'Innovative Mobile App' accolade for outstanding app design and user experience.
-- Software Engineer with 5 years of experience in SaaS product development, proficient in Ruby on Rails and JavaScript frameworks.
-Led the development of a project management tool that increased customer productivity by 30%, servicing over 10,000 active users.
+- Software Engineer with 5 years of experience in **SaaS product development**, proficient in **Ruby on Rails and JavaScript frameworks**.
+Led the development of a project management tool that increased customer productivity by **30%**, servicing over 10,000 active users.
 Commended with the 'SaaS Innovator' award for driving product growth and leading a high-performing development team.
+- Senior Full-Stack Engineer with 9 years of experience in **web development and DevOps**, specializing in **React, Node.js, and Docker**.
+Built and scaled a microservices architecture serving 2M+ daily active users with 99.9% uptime.
+Led a team of 12 developers and reduced deployment time by **75%** through CI/CD automation.
+Recognized with the 'Technical Leadership Excellence' award for driving innovation and team growth.
+- Data Engineering Specialist with 7 years of experience in **big data and analytics**, expert in **Apache Spark, Kafka, and Snowflake**.
+Designed and implemented a real-time data pipeline processing 50TB+ daily data with 99.5% accuracy.
+Optimized query performance by **80%** and reduced infrastructure costs by $2M annually.
+Awarded 'Data Innovation Champion' for transforming business intelligence capabilities across the organization.

 #### New Grad